site-deploys/thiagohersan.com/_posts/2015-11-28-geobacter-micropulse.md

 ---
 ![](/images/projects/geobacter-micropulse/geobacter00.jpg)

-Project done as part of the [Interspecifics](http://www.interspecifics.cc/) collective.
+This project was done with the [Interspecifics](http://www.interspecifics.cc/) collective.

 Geobacter Micropulse is a sound spatialization system controlled by patterns generated from voltage variations in microbial fuel cells.
 The system selects different synthesizer sounds and channel configurations based on a machine learning recognition system written in Python and running on a Raspberry Pi.
 This produces a kind of graphic score that is generated autonomously and in real time.